 • Sugar Tong Splint - useful for distal and mid-forearm fractures.
-"U" shaped slab travels from proximal palmar crease, around the elbow, to the dorsal hand proximal to the MCP joints. http://emedicine.medscape.com/article/80127-overview#a01
+"U" shaped slab travels from the proximal palmar crease, around the elbow, to the dorsal hand proximal to the MCP joints. http://emedicine.medscape.com/article/80127-overview#a01

 • Coaptation Splint - useful for humeral shaft fractures.
-"U" shaped slab travels from medial upper arm, around elbow, to lateral arm over the superior aspect of the shoulder.
+"U" shaped slab travels from the medial upper arm, around the elbow, to the lateral arm over the superior aspect of the shoulder.